SamZorSec/Open-Home-Automation/README.md

 An advanced example, using WiFiManager, mDNS and OTA, is available [here](/ha_mqtt_light_with_WiFiManager_mDNS_and_OTA).

 A school project based on Home Assistant, MQTT and NodeMCU modules is available [here](openhome) and the demo, [here](https://www.youtube.com/watch?v=Vh-vzFPCF2U).

+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 *If you like the content of this repo, please add a star!
 Thank you!*